Mutare: Transportation

 Mutare is well-connected by several roads which are asphalted and decent, but potholes are increasingly common.
 The A3 motorway leads inland towards Harare and also passes through Rusape and Marondera, while the A9 turns southward into the southern Eastern Highlands and Chimanimani.
 To the east is EN9 which connects Mutare to Chimoio and with the coastal city of Beira.
 Traffic is often heavy since this is one of Zimbabwe's main routes to the sea.
 There is also a lot of cross-border traffic with people visiting the nearby cities of Manica and Chimoio.

 Commuter buses are a popular way of travelling for traffic across the border and from outlying villages.
 Higher quality intercity buses are also available to both Harare and Beira, Mozambique.

 Mutare is served by a small airport that is largely geared toward small aircraft and chartered flights.
-The nearest international gateway is in, Harare some 214 km (133 mi) west.there is the Aerodrome close to sakubva and the Grand Reef Airport in Irene just a short distance outside the city.
+The nearest international gateway is in Harare, some 214 km west.
+There is the Aerodrome close to sakubva and the Grand Reef Airport in Irene just a short distance outside the city.

 The National Railways of Zimbabwe serves Mutare with overnight train service from Harare three times a week, leaving Harare at 9:30PM on Wednesdays, Fridays and Sundays, arriving early the next morning at dawn.
 There are no cross-border rail services from Mozambique, which are limited to freight.
 The Mutare railway station is just southwest of the city centre.

 Economy

-The main activities of the area are farming farming- forestry, dairy, horticulture, mining, manufacturing, services - the city's name Mutare is derived from "metal" Utare possibly gold which used to be smelted by the indigenous population for centuries - and forestry.
+The main activities of the area are farming, forestry, dairy, horticulture, mining, manufacturing, services - the city's name Mutare is derived from "metal" Utare possibly gold which used to be smelted by the indigenous population for centuries - and forestry.
 Two of the largest food producers in Zimbabwe, Cairns Foods and Tanganda Tea, operate in Mutare.

 Mining includes gold at Redwing Mine, Penhalonga and some smaller mines, diamonds in Marange and gravel quarries around the city.
 There are a number of forestry companies including The Wattle Company, Allied Timbers, formerly FCZ, Border Timbers and Timcon Investments.
 The main timber products include rough sawn timber, wattle bark, charcoal, various doors and frames and mouldings.
-The major timber produced is pine, sydney blue gum, black wattle, and some hardwoods on a smaller scale.
+The major timber produced is pine, Sydney blue gum, black wattle and some hardwoods on a smaller scale.

 The railway is linked to Mocambique and is Zimbabwes gateway to the sea.
 The rail system however requires revamping and also including flyovers tunnels and or underpasses to avoid interaction with road traffic.

 Mutare has numerous hotels including Holiday Inn, Golden Peacock, Mountview, Eastgate and numerous lodges.